Authentic Lessons for 21st Century Learning

 5 Minute(s)

 Once the participants have a clear understanding of essential questions through reading, ask them to reflect on the essential questions.
-Show slide 11 to share instructions for the Tweet Up activity.
+Show slide 11 to share instructions for the Gist strategy.

 • Why are Essential Questions an effective instructional tool?

 Ask participants to answer the questions individually by taking into consideration all four parts of the reading as shared to the whole group.
-Have participants write their response as a “tweet,” using only 140 characters or less.
-Ask them to add a hashtag (#) followed by one word or short phrase that sums up their main idea.
+Have participants write their summary using only 28 words or fewer.

 Extend